Lessizmo

 External Interface

-Are there any changes to the external interfaces of the system?
-External interfaces include:
+Are there any changes to external or well-defined internal interfaces?

 Storage